rjp301/pi-weather/README.md

 # Weather Reporting

-Function run as a CRON job for fetching weather data from the Weather Underground API, summarizing that data using Pandas and distributing it using the Gmail API.
+NodeJS Function run as a CRON job which fetches weather observation data from a private constellation of weather stations along a remote construction site using the Weather Underground API, summarizes that data, and distributes the summary to key decision makers via email.

-Each function of the script is written in the most appropriate language for the job.
-Python is used for data manipulation and NodeJS is used for interfacing with APIs and generating HTML from templates.

 ## Data

-**_data/email_list.csv_**
+**_data/emailList.csv_**
 CSV file containing every recipient of the weather summary email.

-**_data/weatherStations.csv_**
+**_data/weatherStations.json_**
-CSV file containing the name and id of the weather stations that are included in the summary table.
+JSON file containing the name and id of the weather stations that are included in the summary table.

 ## Modules

 **_library/fetchWeatherData.js_**
-NodeJS function using the Axios library to fetch data from the Weather Underground server.
+Fetch data from the Weather Underground server using the Axios library.

-**_library/summarizeData.py_**
+**_library/summarizeStation.js_**
+Summarize weather observation data from a station over the given time ranges for wind, temperature and rainfall.

+**_library/summarizeStations.js_**
-Python script using the Pandas library to summarize weather data over the specified time ranges and save to JSON file.
+Fetch and summarize weather observation data from every weather station in the weatherStations.json file.
+Defines time ranges over which to summarize rainfall and points in time in which to report temperature and wind.

 **_library/renderHtml.js_**
-NodeJS function using the handlebars templating engine to generate HTML table with formatting from summarized data.
+Generate a nicely formatting HTML table using the Handlebars templating engine from the summarized data for all weather stations.

 **_library/sendEmail.js_**
-NodeJS function using the nodemailer library to interface with Gmail API to deliver formatted table using saeg.weather@gmail.com email address.

-**_main.py_**
-Entry point into the function written in Python.
-Defines time ranges over which to summarize rainfall and points in time in which to report temperature and wind.
+Interface with the SendGrid API to send emails to all recipients.

+**_index.js_**
+Entry point into the function.
 Runs all modules in the function one after another.
+Uses the Commander framework to create a basic CLI.

 ## Notes